kintrix007/blog/contributing-to-nixpkgs/index.md

 I have been a big fan of [Nix](https://nixos.org) for a few years now, however I never ended up learning it properly.
-It has been (still is) something that I will repeatedly attempt to use for a job I know it is made for, but end up not succeeding because the lack of understanding.
+It has been (still is) something that I will repeatedly attempt to use for a job I know it is made for, but end up not succeeding because my lack of understanding.
 Of course there have been [minor](https://github.com/kintrix007/play-next/blob/master/default.nix) [successes](https://github.com/kintrix007/minesweeper/blob/master/default.nix) along the way when I managed to make it cooperate, but often times I just did